One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Results

-A L\"owdin population analysis was used to gather a more comprehensive picture of where the electrons are located with respect to each atom.
-To demonstrate ASCC's capabilities of performing this, we turn to a simple test system involving both hydrogen bonding and an intramolecular charge transfer.
-Specifically, the test involves moving a water molecule past a donor-bridge-acceptor molecule with an intramolecular charge transfer from the nitrogen lone pair to the in-plane $\pi^*$ orbital on the CCO moiety (the $^1A'$ charge transfer state), shown in \Cref{Flyby}.
-Previously, it was shown that EOM-CCSD incorrectly mixes the CT state with a low-lying Rydberg excitation in a roughly 50:50 ratio.\cite{cluneExcitationMatchedLocal2025,tuckmanFastAccurateCharge2025} This implies that its excited state population analysis should result in a lower population of electrons on the CCO moiety, and potentially more electronic population on the NH$_2$ group if any of the nitrogen or hydrogen AOs contribute to the disperse MO of the Rydberg state.
-Additionally, interactions between the moving water molecule and the large MOs of the Rydberg excitation would alter the orbital charges, which wouldn't be as dramatic if only the $n \rightarrow \pi^*$ charge transfer was involved.
+Previous work has, however, made us aware of an intramolecular CT example in which ASCC produces a qualitatively more correct excited state than EOM-CCSD, and so it is also worth considering their population predictions in that case.
+Specifically, this test involves moving a water molecule past a donor-bridge-acceptor molecule with an intramolecular charge transfer from the nitrogen lone pair to the in-plane $\pi^*$ orbital on the ketene moiety (the $^1A'$ charge transfer state), shown in \Cref{Flyby}.
+Previously, it was shown that EOM-CCSD incorrectly mixes the CT state with a low-lying Rydberg excitation in a roughly 50:50 ratio.\cite{cluneExcitationMatchedLocal2025,tuckmanFastAccurateCharge2025} This implies that it should demonstrate less explicit charge transfer character, especially if any of the AOs on the primary amine contribute to the disperse MO of the Rydberg state.
+Additionally, interactions between the moving water molecule and the large MOs of the Rydberg excitation would alter the amount of population transfer occurring, which wouldn't be as dramatic if only the $n \rightarrow \pi^*$ charge transfer was involved.
 Indeed, these are both exactly what we see in \Cref{Flyby}.
-The CCO moiety where the $\pi^*$ bond is localized has a constant change of around $-0.6$ a.u. for ASCC as the water passes by, but EOM-CCSD predicts between $-0.05$ and $-0.25$ depending on the water's position.
-Additionally, the change on the NH$_2$ group remains constant for ASCC at around $+0.6$ a.u., whereas for EOM-CCSD it again fluctuates when the water is moved.
-This example demonstrates that even for response, ASCC can still accurately describe charge transfers where other methods experience difficulty.
+The ketene moiety where the $\pi^*$ bond is localized gains a constant electronic population of roughly $0.5$ electrons as the water passes by for both ASCC$^{\left(M,1\right)}$ and ASCC$^{\left(1,M\right)}$, but EOM-CCSD predicts varying transfers ranging from $0.05$ to $0.25$ electrons, depending on the water's position.
+Similarly, the change on the amine group remains constant for ASCC at around $-0.5$, whereas for EOM-CCSD it again fluctuates when the water is moved.
+This example demonstrates that ASCC's ability to correctly place the CT excitation below the Rydberg states and thus avoid CT/Rydberg mixing is very significant for its population predictions, especially when compared to the predictions of EOM-CCSD.